Bactericera

 Distribution

 Primarily Palaearctic and Nearctic regions.
 In North America, 24 are recorded north of Mexico, with documented occurrences in Montana, Wyoming, Colorado, and other western states.
-The has been to New Zealand.
+The has been introduced to New Zealand.

 Human Relevance